ProvisionGenie/ProvisionGenie/Docs/docs/accessibilityguide.md

 We made some effort to

-* support a highcontrast theme that blends into the UI of Microsoft Teams
+* support a highcontrast theme that blends into the UI of Microsoft Teams.
+This theme meets the requirements of WCAG 2.1 standard in terms of contrast ratio of text, images and surrounding background as well as font size.
 * follow even more inclusive design good practices such as

     * using the  `AccessibleLabels` property for all controls